Did you know that a tiny, barely noticeable amino acid could be the key to peace and relaxation?

 We already know that L-theanine is similar to both glutamate, an excitatory neurotransmitter, and GABA, a calming neurotransmitter.
 Some research suggests that L-theanine may impact alpha waves in the brain that are associated with relaxation and selective attention.

-In a nutshell, it seems that L-theanine can be both uplifting and calming – what makes the difference is how and when you take it.
+In a nutshell, it seems that L-theanine may be both uplifting and calming – what makes the difference is how and when you take it.
 Your results may vary, but there are a few main benefits that are consistently supported by research and anecdotal evidence.
 Let’s take a look at each in more detail.

 For instance, one 2019 study explored the benefits of L-theanine and GABA supplement combinations on sleep quality and length.
 It found that the combination could increase sleep duration and REM (rapid eye movement) sleep.

-Another study focused on subjects with attention-deficit/hyperactivity disorder (ADHD), which can cause hyperactivity-related symptoms and insomnia.
+Another study focused on subjects with attention-deficit/hyperactivity disorder (ADHD), which may cause hyperactivity-related symptoms and insomnia.
 Researchers discovered that 200 mg of L-theanine twice daily for several weeks seemed to improve sleep quality for subjects.

 Bonus: Can GABA Help You Sleep Better?